-In most people, the usual symptoms of food allergies are hives, rash, nausea, vomiting, and diarrhea.
-If you have food allergies that trigger symptoms of an asthma attack, you will likely experience these allergy symptoms, followed by coughing and wheezing.
-And if not caught quickly, anaphylaxis -- swelling of the throat, cutting off the airway -- may result.
+For most people, the usual symptoms of food allergies are hives, rash, nausea, vomiting, and diarrhea.
+If you have food allergies that trigger symptoms of an asthma attack, you will likely have these allergy symptoms, followed by coughing and wheezing.
+And if not caught quickly, anaphylaxis -- swelling of the throat, cutting off your airway -- may result.

-If you suspect that certain foods are asthma triggers for you, discuss this with your doctor.
-Allergy skin tests can be done to determine if you are allergic to these foods.
+If you suspect certain foods are asthma triggers for you, talk to your doctor.
+They can give you allergy skin tests to find out if you’re allergic to these foods.

-What Do I Do If I Have Food Allergies and Asthma?
+What Should I Do if I Have Food Allergies and Asthma?

-Avoid the Food Trigger.
-Try not to come into contact with the food you are allergic to.
-Avoiding food triggers can be challenging.
-It is important to always read food labels and, when dining out, ask how foods are prepared.
+- Avoid the food trigger.
+Try not to come into contact with the food you’re allergic to.
+Always read labels and ask how foods are prepared when you eat out.

-Consider Allergy Shots.
-The second thing you can do is to train your immune system to not overreact.
-Doctors do this by giving you allergy shots (immunotherapy) for asthma.
-An allergy shot is a small amount of the substance that causes your allergy.
-By giving repeated shots of the substance over a period of time, your immune system eventually stops causing the allergic reaction.
-Ask your doctor if you are a candidate for allergy shots.
-Sublingual Immunotherapy (SLIT) is an alternative to allergy shots.
-The medicine is dissolved under your tongue instead of through a shot.
+- Consider allergy shots.
+They can train your immune system to not overreact.
+The doctors will give you allergy shots (immunotherapy) -- a small amount of the substance that causes your allergy.
+After repeated shots over a period of time, your immune system eventually stops causing the allergic reaction.
+Ask your doctor if you’re a candidate for allergy shots.
+Sublingual immunotherapy (SLIT) is an alternative to allergy shots.
+You let the medicine dissolve under your tongue instead of getting a shot.